black-roland/homeassistant-microsoft-todo/README.md

           reminder_date_time: "{{ now().strftime('%Y-%m-%dT17:00:00') }}" # at 17:00 today
 ```

-*NOTE*: Service name might be changed in future [#5](https://github.com/black-roland/homeassistant-microsoft-todo/issues/5).

 ## Calendar sensors

 The integration creates a binary sensor for each to-do list with the tasks exposed as `all_tasks` attribute.

-Currently only `all_tasks` functionality is supported.
+Currently, only `all_tasks` functionality is supported.

 ```yaml
 automation: